yellow-crowned-amazon-1600

 Yellow-crowned Amazon (Parrot)

-Habitat: The Yellow-crowned Amazon is typically found in tropical and subtropical forests.
+Habitat: The Yellow-crowned Amazon is found in tropical and subtropical forests.
 They thrive in areas with moist forest, including both lowland and foothill forests.
 Their distribution includes regions such as the Amazon Basin, particularly in Caquetá and Putumayo, as well as parts of the Cauca Valley and Chocó regions.

-Behavior: Highly social birds often found in pairs or small groups, and they can sometimes form larger flocks, especially when foraging.
+Behavior: Highly social birds often found in pairs or small groups, and they can sometimes form larger flocks when foraging.
 Known for their loud and cheerful vocalizations, which serve to communicate with other members of their flock and can include both calls and the mimicking of sounds.
 Primarily herbivorous, feeding on fruits, seeds, nuts, and flowers.
 They are known to forage in the canopy.

-Breeding: They typically nest in tree cavities, utilizing natural hollows or abandoned woodpecker holes.
+Breeding: They nest in tree cavities, utilizing natural hollows or abandoned woodpecker holes.
 The breeding season usually coincides with the rainy season.
 Females lay 3-5 eggs, and both parents assist in incubation, which lasts about 26-30 days.
-The chicks fledge approximately 10-12 weeks after hatching.
+The chicks fledge 10-12 weeks after hatching.

-Conservation Status: The Yellow-crowned Amazon is currently classified as "Least Concern" by the IUCN.
+Conservation Status: The Yellow-crowned Amazon is classified as Least Concern by the IUCN.

 Distribution